szkcsgrg/szkcsgrg/README.md

-- 👋 Hi, I’m @szkcsgrg
+ # 👋 Hi, I'm Gergő Szakács!

-- 👀 I’m interested in it technologies
-- 🌱 I’m currently learning html, css, javascript, react
-- 💞️ I’m looking to collaborate with other people.
+ I'm on my way to become a Front-End Web Developer.
+ Currently I'm learning javascript, nodejs and react.

-- 📫 You can reach me via email: szkcsgrg@gmail.com
+ You can read more about me on my [website](https://szakacsgergo.com/) You can reach me via email: info@szakacsgergo.com